florib779/Roon/articles/roon-wine.md

   * `wget -nc https://dl.winehq.org/wine-builds/Release.key`
   * `sudo apt-key add Release.key`
   * `sudo apt-add-repository 'deb https://dl.winehq.org/wine-builds/ubuntu/ xenial main'`
-  * “xenial” is the distribution release.
+  * "xenial" is the distribution release.
 Could be something else.
 Here is a list of other releases: [https://wiki.ubuntu.com/Releases](https://wiki.ubuntu.com/Releases)
 3. Refresh your package cache:
   * `sudo apt update`
 4. Install Wine and Winetricks:
   * `sudo apt-get install --install-recommends winehq-stable`
-5. Create a new wine directory (especially for Roon):
+5. Create a new Wine directory (especially for Roon):
   * `env WINEPREFIX=~/WinRoon WINEARCH=win32 wine wineboot`
-6. Open the configuration of Wine and choose “Windows 7”:
+6. Open the configuration of Wine and choose "Windows 7":
   * `env WINEPREFIX=~/WinRoon winecfg`
 7. [Download](https://roonlabs.com/downloads) Roon for Windows 32 bit.
-8. Choose your created Wine environment and install Roon from your Download-Folder:
+8. Choose your created Wine environment and install Roon from your download folder:
   * `env WINEPREFIX=~/WinRoon wine ~/Downloads/RoonInstaller.exe`
 9. Install .net from Microsoft (a dependency of Roon):
   * `env WINEPREFIX=~/WinRoon winetricks dotnet45`
-    * There will be asked some questions about registration keys - I always answered “yes”, but I think it doesn’t really matter.
+    * There will be asked some questions about registration keys - I always answered "yes", but I think it doesn’t really matter.
     * Installation process will take a while and there will be installed a lot of things.
-I had to restart the installation after manually downloading some dependencies to the wine temp-folder.
+I had to restart the installation after manually downloading some dependencies to the Wine `temp` folder.
 10. Start your Roon installation (replace user with your user name):
   * `env WINEPREFIX=~/WinRoon wine ~/WinRoon/drive_c/users/user/Local\ Settings/Application\ Data/Roon/Application/Roon.exe`
 11. After installation you should create or edit the start menu entry.
 The shortcut created by the first installation of Roon will not work after future updates of Roon.